 2. Make sure the test participant looks into the camera

 Rotation of the face is OK with automatic facial analysis, but it should be limited (<40°).
 That means that you should sit opposite of the test participant and not next to him/her if you want to ask questions during the test.
 In a social interaction setting (medical student – patient or consultant - client interaction) you would ideally position the camera on the conversation partner’s shoulder.

 With this set-up, people almost look straight into the camera when they talk to their partner.
 In practice, this may not always be possible.
 But if you put the camera a short distance away, at the same height, with direct sight line to the participant’s face, you have a working solution.

 A tip to consider: In a taste-test study, you can use a cup or bowl holder so the dish is closer to the face and the test participant does not need to tilt the head downward as much to taste the drink/food.

-A tip to consider: If asking clients to read instructions or answer a questionnaire, you can present this information on a screen with the relevant text and attach the camera to the screen, or use an on-board webcam.
+Another tip to consider: If you're asking clients to read instructions or answer a questionnaire, you can present this information on a screen with the relevant text and attach the camera to the screen, or use an on-board webcam.

 3. Test people in their natural environment

 When you include emotional expression analysis in your research, you hope to see some displayed emotions.
 “All my test participants looked neutral throughout the test” is an often-heard complaint.
 It may help to test people in their home or other familiar environment (like a restaurant, school, office, etc.).

 Running your tests in the test facilities at your office has the obvious advantage that you can control the test conditions much better than out in the field.
 The downside, however, is that people may react differently to your stimuli.
 Particularly when you're interested in emotions, this is a major factor to take into account.